509th Operations Group: Cold War

 In November 1945, the group returned to the United States and was assigned to Roswell Army Air Base, New Mexico.
-For a brief period of time from January to March 1946 the 509th was assigned to the 58th Bomb Wing at Fort Worth AAF, Texas, before returning to Roswell.
+For a brief period of time from January to March 1946 the 509th was assigned to the 58th Bombardment Wing at Fort Worth AAF, Texas, before returning to Roswell.
 The Group was assigned to Strategic Air Command on 21 March 1946, being one of the first eleven organizations assigned to SAC.
 At the time SAC was formed, the 509th Composite Group was the only unit to have experience with nuclear weapons and thus is regarded by many historians as the foundation on which SAC was built.
 In April 1946 many of the group's aircraft deployed to Kwajalein as part of Operation Crossroads, a series of atomic bomb tests.
 The remainder became the core of two new squadrons activated as part of the group, the 715th Bomb Squadron and the 830th Bomb Squadron.

-On 10 July 1946, the group was renamed the 509th Bombardment Group (Very Heavy) and the 320th TCS was disbanded.
+On 10 July 1946, the group was renamed the 509th Bombardment Group, Very Heavy and the 320th Troop Carrier Squadron was disbanded.
 With the creation of the United States Air Force as a separate service, the group became the combat component of the 509th Bomb Wing on 17 November 1947, although it was not operational until 14 September 1948, when Col. John D. Ryan was named commander.
 As a result of postwar reductions only the 509th was equipped for the delivery of atomic bombs.

-The group was redesignated as a medium bomb group in 1948 as part of the Strategic Air Command, and acquired an aerial refueling mission with the assignment of KB-29s.
-Its 27 operational Silverplate B-29s (the 309th had ultimately received 53 of the 65 produced) were transferred in 1949 to the 97th Bomb Wing at Biggs Air Force Base, El Paso, Texas, when the group converted to B-50D Superfortresses.
+The group was redesignated as a medium bomb group in 1948 as part of the Strategic Air Command, and acquired an aerial refueling mission with the assignment of Boeing KB-29s.
+Its 27 operational Silverplate B-29s (the 309th had ultimately received 53 of the 65 produced) were transferred in 1949 to the 97th Bomb Wing at Biggs Air Force Base, El Paso, Texas, when the group converted to Boeing B-50D Superfortresses.
 The B-50D was the last derivative of the B-29 family and designed specifically for the atomic bombing mission.
 It was one of the last piston-engined bombers built, having a top speed just short of 400 mph (644 km/h), faster than many World War II-era piston-engined fighters still in service at the time.